 Non-celiac gluten sensitivity (NCGS) is a condition or syndrome which causes digestive symptoms that appear like celiac disease.
-However, NCGS does not cause intestinal damage or anemia, and the IgA celiac disease antibodies (TTG IgA and DGP IgA) are not elevated.
+However, NCGS does not cause intestinal damage or anemia, and the IgA celiac disease antibodies (TTG IgA and DGP IgA) are not typically elevated.

 Patients with NCGS are often extremely sensitive to small amounts of gluten.
 The causes of NCGS are unknown and there are no diagnostic tests that can confirm the diagnosis of this condition.

 The absence of the so-called celiac disease susceptibility HLA DQ genes rules out celiac disease and can suggest NCGS in patients with symptoms of celiac disease.

 Another cause of wheat or gluten sensitivity is wheat starch intolerance.

 Wheat is made up of proteins (gluten) and carbohydrates (starch) which are found together in baked goods and other wheat products.
 Some individuals who are intolerant of or sensitive to wheat, like those with irritable bowel syndrome (IBS), are reacting to wheat starch, which can be fermented by bacteria in the intestines (the microbiome).